Unarchiving Democracy: Youth, Post-Colonial Memory and the Portuguese Democratic Path

 The Portuguese dictatorship

-This period began with a military coup in 1926 and culminated in the establishment of the Estado Novo [New State] in 1933 under António de Oliveira Salazar.
+This period began with a military coup in 1926 and led to the establishment of the Estado Novo (“New State”) in 1933 under António de Oliveira Salazar

 The regime relied heavily on ideological narratives.